jhpyle/docassemble/_docs/config.md

 Note that when you set `default icons`, no validation is performed to ensure that the image you reference actually exists in [Font Awesome] or the [Material Icons].

-When `default icons` is set to `font awesome`, the "solid" style of the icons ([CSS] class `fas`) is used by default.
-To use a different style, set the `font awesome prefix` directive.
-For example, to use the "brand" style, you can use:

-{% highlight yaml %}
-font awesome prefix: fab
-{% endhighlight %}

 ## <a name="favicon"></a>Custom favicon in browser tab